GirinathRG/Aadhaar_Detection/README.md

 Getting Started:
 Prerequisites:
-Make sure you have installed.
+Make sure you have installed. numpy, tensorflow, opencv, matplotlib, sklearn.
 You can install them using the following command:

 pip install -r requirements.inpynb